 You can also include the following points in a follow-up email.

-- Referral reward: You get a potential customer, and you can offer the current customer an incentive to make another purchase.
+- Referral reward: You get a potential customer and can offer the current customer an incentive to make another purchase.

 - Referral offer: Your goal is to get the customer to buy again and complete this task quickly.